-21. The maximum duration of absence we will approve (subject to your submitting evidence, as described above) is normally four consecutive weeks.
-If you are absent for more than four weeks, depending on the reason for your absence we will refer your case to the Fitness to Study Policy or escalate it to the Attendance and Absence Panel as described below.

-- 22. You should ask for authorisation for long absences at the earliest opportunity and preferably before the absence begins.
+- 21. The maximum duration of absence we will approve (subject to your submitting evidence, as described above) is normally four consecutive weeks.
+If you are absent for more than four consecutive weeks including if you are absent from face-to-face teaching sessions for more than four consecutive weeks (if the delivery mode for your programme includes face-to-face sessions) we may refer your case to the Fitness to Study Policy or escalate it to the Attendance and Absence Panel as described below.
+Periods of consecutive absence can span more than one semester or level. - 22.
+You should ask for authorisation for long absences at the earliest opportunity and preferably before the absence begins.
 We will only approve requests made after the absence has ended if you can show us that you could not ask beforehand (for example, due to serious illness or injury). - 23.
 We will take previous absences into account, and the reasons for those absences, when considering whether we can authorise absences.